TheTechDivinity/yt-live-chat-to-text/README.md

 -Credits to:
 Chat Downloader: https://github.com/xenova/chat-downloader
-Codeium: https://www.codeium.com/ (made this way easier)
+Codeium: https://www.codeium.com/ (this program made this way easier to code)
 --------------------------------------------------------------------------
 How to run: